JasdeepChahal6/social-media-app/README.md

 ## Features

-- Display a list of posts from the server.
-- Create random posts with random quotes and images from Picsum.
+<b>Frontend</b>: Designed a responsive, user-friendly interface using React, Axios, and Bootstrap to display a dynamic feed of posts.

-- Create custom posts with user-provided text and image URLs.
+<b>Post Functionality</b>: Enabled creation of custom posts with user-provided text and image URLs, and generation of randomized posts using external quote and image APIs.
-- Bootstrap for responsive and aesthetic design.

-## Technologies Used

-- **Frontend**: React, Axios, Bootstrap
-- **Backend**: Node.js, Express, mySQL
-- **Environment Variables**: .env for storing API keys and URLs
-- **Development Tools**: Visual Studio Code, Git, Postman (for testing APIs)
+<b>Backend</b>: Built a RESTful API with Node.js and Express to handle user authentication, post creation, updating, and deletion.

+<b>Database</b>: Integrated a MySQL database for persistent storage and efficient querying of user and post data.

+<b>Authentication</b>: Implemented secure JWT-based authentication and bcrypt password hashing to manage user sessions.